him-mah10/social-computing-project/README.md

 # Social Computing Project
-Hello, this is a repository containing my work for Social Computing Project, take by Prof. Vasudeva Vara, at IIIT Hyderabad.
+Hello, this is a repository containing my work for Social Computing Project, taken by Prof. Vasudeva Vara, at IIIT Hyderabad.
 The project aims to enhance Hindi and Telugu Wikidata using gamification.

 I have attached PDFs explaining the approach and final aim of the project.